Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Quick review of intersection cohomology and decomposition theorem

+In intersection cohomology theory, by contrast, it is the topological invariant which is changed, whereas the $(p,q)$-decomposition turns out to be the same.
 Intersection cohomology groups are defined as the hypercohomology of some complexes, called \ita{intersection complexes}, that live in the derived category of constructible complexes.
-The intersection complexes are constructed from local systems defined on a locally closed subsets of an algebraic variety with a procedure called \ita{intermediate extension} (see \cite[1.4.25, 2.1.9, 2.1.11]{BBD}, \cite{GM}, \cite{GM2}).
-For a beautiful introduction with also an historical point of view we refer to \cite{Kl}.\\ There is a natural morphism $H^i(X)\rightarrow IH^i(X)$ which is an isomorphism when $X$ is nonsingular.
-Moreover these groups are finite dimensional, satisfy Mayer-Vietoris theorem and K\"{u}nneth formula.
-Even though they are not homotopy invariant, they satisfy analogues of Poincaré duality and Hard Lefschetz theorem.
+Intersection complexes are constructed from local systems defined on nonsingular locally closed subsets of an algebraic variety with a procedure called \ita{intermediate extension} (see \cite[1.4.25, 2.1.9, 2.1.11]{BBD}, \cite{GM}, \cite{GM2}).
+For a beautiful introduction with also an historical point of view, we refer to \cite{Kl}.

+There is a natural morphism $H^i(X)\rightarrow IH^i(X)$ which is an isomorphism when $X$ has at worst finite quotient singularities.
+Intersection cohomology groups are finite dimensional, satisfy Mayer-Vietoris theorem and K\"{u}nneth formula.
+Although they are not homotopy invariant, they satisfy analogues of Poincaré duality, Hard Lefschetz theorem and, if $X$ is projective, they admit a pure Hodge structure.
 The definition of intersection cohomology is very flexible as it allows for twisted coefficients: given a local system $\mathcal{L}$ on a locally closed nonsingular subvariety $Y$ of $X$ we can define the cohomology groups $IH(\overline{Y},\mathcal{L})$.